-When you invest in debt, it’s critical for you to know whether the debt is “first lien,” “senior secured” or “subordinated” debt.
+When you invest in debt, it’s important for you to know whether the debt is “first lien,” “senior secured” or “subordinated” debt.
 This tells you where you stand in line to be paid back in the event that the borrower fails to pay back the loan.

 Not all senior debt holders are created equal, however.
 First lien debt holders are paid back before all other debt holders, including other senior debt holders.
 A lien is the legal right of a creditor to seize property from a borrower that has failed to repay the creditor.
 The creditor may exercise the lien by selling the property if the loan is not paid back.